-The MLA Style Center is the authorized website about MLA style from the Modern Language Association.
-This free, continually updated resource is designed as a companion to the eighth edition of the MLA Handbook.
-It offers several great tools, including these resources:
+The MLA Style Center is the go-to guide on MLA style from the Modern Language Association.
+This resource is free (!) and continually updated as the companion to the eighth edition of the MLA Handbook.

 What’s New in the Eighth Edition